mirror-shades/doxa/syntax.md

 No classes, only structs and composition.

+Try catch is based on Zig's error union model which allows for safeetr

 Doxa has some choice code keywords:
 - `function` and `fn` are functionally identical
 - `and` and `&&` are functionally identical